 The 7 KPIs You Should Track for Inbound Marketing

-As mentioned above, the KPIs you choose for your inbound marketing campaign are ultimately up to you.
+The KPIs you choose for your inbound marketing campaign are ultimately up to you.
 However, there are some best practices to consider.
-If you want to get the most out of your marketing efforts—raising your return on investment (ROI) and attracting as many customers as possible—you should measure the following KPIs:
+If you want to get the most out of your marketing efforts — raising your return on investment (ROI) and attracting as many customers as possible — you should measure the following KPIs:

 1. Website traffic